Aquaman (film): Post-production

 James Wan's five-time collaborator Kirk Morri served as the editor for Aquaman.
-Two-time Academy Award winner Charles Gibson (Babe and Pirates of the Caribbean: Dead Man's Chest) and Kelvin McIlwain (Fast & Furious franchise) served as overall visual effects supervisors.
+Two-time Academy Award winner Charles Gibson and Kelvin McIlwain served as visual effects supervisors.
 On November 3, 2018, Wan announced that post-production was complete.

 Some additional detail of blood was removed from the UK version of the film to achieve a lower age rating.